 In contrast, two animal studies have shown experimentally that exposure to POPs, taken from farmed Atlantic salmon, can cause increased insulin resistance and obesity in rats and mice.
 In one, organochlorine pesticides and DDT inhibited insulin action in fat cells, and affected gene expression.
 Some types of PCBs also reduced insulin action in the fat cells, but not as strongly.
 Polychlorinated dibenzo-p-dioxins (PCDDs) and polychlorinated dibenzofurans (PCDFs) did not have an effect on insulin action in the fat cells (Ruzzin et al. 2010; Ibrahim et al. 2011).
 A further study by some of the same authors found that replacing some of the fish oil fed to Atlantic salmon with vegetable oil lowered the POP content of the fish.
 It also lowered the POP levels in mice who ate those fish.
 The replacement had no effect on the obesity levels of the mice, but replacing fish oil with rapeseed (canola) oil did improve the glucose tolerance of the mice.
 Replacement of fish oil with soybean oil worsened insulin resistance in the mice, despite lower POP levels, due to the higher linoleic acid levels in the fish (Midtbø et al. 2013).

-Another animal study found that lifelong exposure to low levels of POP mixtures affected the body weight of zebrafish.
-The chemicals affected the genes associated with weight control, and insulin signaling, showing that these chemicals appear to affect metabolism and lead to weight gain or obesity (Lyche et al. 2011).
+Zebrafish exposed over their lifetime to natural mixtures of persistent organic pollutants from Norwegian lakes showed increased body weight, as well as changes in the regulation of a variety of genes associated with weight control and insulin signalling, showing that these chemicals appear to affect metabolism and may lead to weight gain or obesity (Lyche et al. 2010; Lyche et al. 2011).

 In an animal study, researchers curious whether long term DDT exposure could cause cancer fed DDT to two species of monkeys for 130 months, beginning in 1969.
 The surviving monkeys were analyzed in 1994.
 While the researchers were not looking for diabetes, two of the 24 exposed (and none of the unexposed) monkeys developed diabetes (high blood glucose).
 Two also developed hypoglycemia (low blood glucose), implying that DDT affected glucose metabolism or insulin production.
 (Two of the exposed monkeys did develop malignant cancer, and three benign tumors, while none of the unexposed developed any tumors or cancer.
 There were a number of other health effects in the exposed group as well, from fatty changes in the liver to neurotoxic and estrogenic effects).
 Although all the treated monkeys received the same dose of DDT, the levels in the bodies varied substantially.
 This finding could be due to differences in the amount of body fat, metabolism, absorption, secretion, or fluctuating levels over time in the same individual (an effect also seen in humans) (Takayama et al. 1999).